Oracle provides a set of binary distributions of MySQL. These

 prefix each command using the sudo (Linux) or

 pfexec (OpenSolaris) command.

 The procedure does not set up any passwords for MySQL accounts.
-After following the procedure, proceed to Postinstallation Setup and Testing.
+After following it, proceed to Securing the Initial MySQL Accounts.

 If your system does not already have a user and group for